saumyaparmar/SpaceInvadersClone/SpaceInvadersREADME.md

 Now, here the ManBase manages a reserve and active pool of nodes required at certain time.
 This pattern as you can see is called Object Pooling.

-Challenge: Creation and Destruction of objects, especially in large numbers or in a rapid succession.
+**Challenge:** Creation and Destruction of objects, especially in large numbers or in a rapid succession.
 As there is a frequent need of creating and destroying instances, like gameobjects, sprites.
 Constantly creating and destroying these instances can lead to slowing down the system and cause performance issues.

-The object pooling pattern solves this problem by creating a set of initialized objects—known as a "pool"—and then traversing through them, reusing objects from the pool rather than creating new ones.
+**Solution:** The object pooling pattern solves this problem by creating a set of initialized objects—known as a "pool"—and then traversing through them, reusing objects from the pool rather than creating new ones.
 When an object is no longer needed, it is not destroyed, it is resetted and returned to the pool for future use.

-1. Pool Manager (ManBase and SpriteGameMan): The pool manager class is responsible for controlling access to the pooled objects.
+1. **Pool Manager (ManBase and SpriteGameMan):** The pool manager class is responsible for controlling access to the pooled objects.
 For example, ManBase is an abstract class that provides abstract methods for managing the pool, such as baseAdd, baseRemove, baseFind, etc. SpriteGameMan is a class derived from ManBase, which will specifically handle sprite objects.

-2. Poolable Objects (SpriteGame and DLink): These are the objects stored in the pool.
+2. **Poolable Objects (SpriteGame and DLink):** These are the objects stored in the pool.
 The NodeBase class serves as an abstract base for all objects that can be managed in the pool, whereas DLink is a class that would be used in a pool, inheriting from NodeBase.

-3. Iterator (DLinkIterator): An iterator pattern is used with object pools for it to traverse through the objects in the pool.
+3. **Iterator (DLinkIterator):** An iterator pattern is used with object pools for it to traverse through the objects in the pool.

 ### This object pooling architecture typically involves maintaining two lists:
 1. Reserve List: A list of pre-loaded, inactive objects that are ready to be used.